JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 In this post, I’ll discuss practical approaches depending on whether you’re aiming for **wealth preservation**, **highest returns possible**, or a **balanced blend**, and how different strategies can coexist in a single plan.

+The post is not meant to invent new strategies, but to help readers engineer their own finance system — combining proven approaches based on personality, discipline, and goals.

 ---

 ## The Three Goals